Facebook for business

 Managing your page

-It's a good idea to create a content plan to help manage your page.
-This will help you post regular content that is current and relevant.
-For example, you could relate your posts to holidays or current events such as Christmas or international sporting events like the Olympics.
+It's a good idea to create a content plan to help make sure your content is current and relevant.
+For example, you could relate your posts to holidays, current events such as Christmas, or international sporting events like the Olympics.

 Some best practice points to consider when managing a Facebook business page are: